xianhaochen/backup.github.io/_pages/about.md

 federated learning, edge computing, vehicular networks.

-*Multiple PhD and Postdoc openings are available in HKU.
+*Multiple PhD and Postdoc openings are available at HKU.
 Please drop me emails if you are intereted.*